Cyb8r/hng-stage1/linux-user-creation-task/README.md

 - Text File: User information formatted as username; groups (one entry per line).

 Whitespaces around usernames and groups wil be ignored.

 - Usernames and group names are sepearted by a semicolon (;).
 - Groups can be comma-separated (,) within the same line.

 ## Usage

-1. Save the scripts as ```create_users.sh.
+1. Save the scripts as create_users.sh.
 2. Modify permissions: chmod +x create_users.sh
 3. Update the USER_FILE variab;e in the script to point to your user information file path.
-4. Run the script: ```./create_users.sh
+4. Run the script: ./create_users.sh

-## Important Notes:
+## Important Notes

-- This script leverages the chpasswwd command with the ```--stdin option to set passwords.
+- This script leverages the chpasswwd command with the --stdin option to set passwords.
 Ensure this functionality is available on your ssytem.
-- You might need to adjust file permissions for ```/var/secure/user_passords.txt based on your security requirements.
+- You might need to adjust file permissions for /var/secure/user_passords.txt based on your security requirements.

-## Additional Information:
+## Additional Information

 - The script utilizes error handling to gracefully handle situations like existing users.
 - Comments are included throughout the script to enhance readability and understanding.